KasperskyLab/klara/install/README.md

 * `auth` - API auth code (up to 63 chars)

+## Installing the Worker agent

 Install the packages needed to run Worker:
 ```
 sudo apt -y install python-virtualenv python-dev git
 ```

 We recommend running Worker using a non-privileged user.
-Create an user which will be responsible to run the worker and the master:
+Create an user which will be responsible to run Worker as well as Dispatcher:

 ```
 sudo groupadd -g 500 projects
 sudo useradd -m -u 500 -g projects projects
 ```

-Create a folder needed to store all the Klara project files:
+Create a folder needed to store all Klara project files:

 ```
 sudo mkdir /var/projects/